-Whether it’s design, copywriting or strategy, at a creative agency, the work we do happens in the liminal space between an objective and its end.
-At Fluro, we use our creative skills to influence the means, or the way an objective reaches its end.
-To use a real-world example, if a carton of milk is the object, and the consumer is the end, an advertising campaign or the brand’s website is the means.
-The means in the context of a creative agency are the methods and channels used to communicate.
+Whether it’s design, copywriting or strategy, the work we do at a creative agency happens in the liminal space between an objective and its end.
+At Fluro, we use our creative skills to influence the way an objective reaches its end.
+To use a real-world example, if a carton of milk is the object, and the consumer is the end, then an advertising campaign is the means to connect the consumer with the milk.

 Our copywriter attended Uri Baruchin’s short course at D&AD about strategic thinking.
 This is a big topic, and there’s a lot of wisdom out there about how to ‘do strategy’.
 And while we don’t want to ruin the surprise, we thought it was safe to share the bigger lessons we learned from Uri’s Think, Plan, Act workshop.